Thinking of Getting a Puppy?

 Don’t Forget The Most Important Thing…Food!

 Usually the breeder will send you home with a small of whatever they were feeding the puppy so that you can transition to a different food without upsetting her stomach.
 Since many breeders feed low-quality foods, you will want to switch to a higher quality food like Stay Loyal.
-Stay Loyal’s Original formula is formulated for dogs at all life stages.
+Stay Loyal’s Chicken, Lamb, & Fish formula is formulated for dogs at all life stages.
 If you are getting a large breed, choose our specially formulated Large Breed Puppy food that will help them grow at the appropriate rate.
 Higher quality food will make a big difference in some key factors of a new dog owner’s life:

 1. You won’t have to feed as much food!